 - Minimum maintenance.

-- The sealed construction avoids contamination by moisture, dust, sand, etc. No costly compressed air system is required as in case of air blast circuit breaker.\
+- The sealed construction avoids contamination by moisture, dust, sand, etc. No costly compressed air system is required as in the case of air blast circuit breaker.

 - No overvoltage problem.
 The are is extinguished at natural current zero without current chopping and associated overvoltage Originating in circuit breakers.